Managing AI Agents

 Supported Agents

-- Supported AI Agents - Complete list of 12 supported agents with capabilities, installation requirements, and usage notes
+- Supported AI Agents - Complete list of the 13 slash-command agents with capabilities, installation requirements, and usage notes

 Configuration